 - Get copies of reports or report receipts.

 - If possible, have someone with you.
 You may be going through something very difficult and possibly embarrassing.
 Having support is helpful.

 If you choose to report negative online experiences to law enforcement, because you believe a law has been broken, your first step is to request to file a report at your local police station or precinct.
-It’s advisable to call before visiting to find out about requirements, restrictions, process, hours, appointments, and any special COVID-19 policies.
+It’s advisable to call before visiting to find out about requirements, restrictions, process, hours, and appointments.

 One of the most difficult challenges targets of cyberbullying and online harassment experience — often while they are still facing what they consider abuse — is learning about law enforcement’s limitations and accepting that law enforcement can only enforce the law.
 If adequate laws are not in place to address or investigate a complaint, law enforcement’s actions will be limited.